-“Moment,” as used in physics, means the amount of force experienced by an object due to the amount of force applied at a certain angle and through a certain distance.
+“Moment,” as used in physics, means the amount of a force that rotates the object.
 The term “moment” is used in regard to a number of different kinds of forces: mechanical, electrical, magnetic, etc.

 When the term “moment” is used in regard to mechanical force, it is called the “moment of force.”
 For example, when turning a nut with a wrench, one can measure the “moment of force” exerted on the nut.
 If it were in regard to electrical force, it would be called “dipole moment.”
 If in regard to magnetic force, it would be called “magnetic moment.”